-What does low energy mean and what are the implications for lowering your carbon footprint
+Do LED bulbs save money?
+What are the best lamps to use?
+What does low energy mean and what are the implications for lowering your carbon footprint?

 What is a low energy light, and should I use one?
 Does it save money to use one?
 A low energy light bulb for example, or a light fitting with an integrated LED typically uses lower energy than other bulbs.
 Modern designs and technology pull less electricity from an electricity supply, less than a standard light fitting such as a Halogen bulb.